benburrill/kacpaw-game/README.rst

 To test the front end, run ``view-front-end.py``

-To test the back end, I'm not really sure yet.
-Until now I've just been messing around with ``sys.path`` to get things to work, but it will probably involve virtualenv, pip, and possibly git submodules.
+To test the back end, you will want to use venv.
+After cloning this repo (make sure to get the submodules), install virtualenv and run

+    virtualenv venv

+to create virtualenv in the folder venv
+Now activate the virtualenv.
+See http://virtualenv.readthedocs.org/en/latest/userguide.html for details.
+Now you can pip install kacpaw, which will be in the submodule folder like so:

+    pip install ./external/kacpaw

+You may also need to install some other dependencies, such as jinja2 Now, you can run the program

+    python __init__.py

 Assuming I'm not the only person who will work on this game, communication will be done with issues.
 Open an issue if you have a topic you want to discuss (or if there is an actual issue)